ipni/index-provider/docs/design.md

 restrict immediate ingestion updates to authenticated data providers __(we3.storage case)__.

 ## Ingestion Protocol
-When indexer nodes realize that they are not in sync with a data provider they are indexing data for, they trigger new ingestion sessions with them to gather the new updates.
-This is orchestrated by the ingestion protocol.

 Indexer nodes track locally the latest `AdvertisementID` seen for each data provider.
 When an `Advertisement` for an unseen `AdvertisementID` is seen for a data provider, a new ingestion session is triggered with the data provider.

 Data providers are responsible for broadcasting `Advertisement`s and generating their `AdvertisementID`s in the way that